codemanki/cloudscraper/README.md

  - [ ] Support cookies, so challenge can be solved once per session
  - [x] Support page with simple redirects
  - [x] Add proper testing
- - [ ] Remove manual 302 processing, replace with `followAllRedirects` param
+ - [x] Remove manual 302 processing, replace with `followAllRedirects` param
+ - [ ] Set a limit of recursive calls, to prevent many requests to be done
  - [ ] Parse out the timeout from chalenge page
  - [ ] Support recaptcha solving
  - [ ] Promisification